Deena Nath Singh Yadav

-Deena Nath Singh Yadav is an Indian politician.
-As of 2014 he served as the Uttar Pradesh state secretary of the All India Kisan Sabha.
-As of 2001 he was a member of the Central Kisan Committee (the national leadership of the All India Kisan Sabha).
+Deena Nath Singh Yadav (16 June 1949 - 19 November 2021) was an Indian Marxist politician.
+He served as a member of Uttar Pradesh State Secretariat of the Communist Party of India (Marxist) from 1991 until the 23rd State Conference in October 2021.
+From then until his death, he served as the member of Uttar Pradesh State Committee of CPI(M).
+He also served as the Uttar Pradesh state secretary of the All India Kisan Sabha.
+He also served as a member of Central Executive Committee of the All India Kisan Sabha.

 He won the Gangapur seat in the 1991 Uttar Pradesh Legislative Assembly election.
 He stood as a Communist Party of India (Marxist) candidate, obtaining 41,899 votes (43.07% of the votes in the constituency).

 Singh contested the Varanasi Lok Sabha seat in the 1998 Indian general election.
 He finished in second place with 125,286 votes (19.42%).

 Singh contested the Bhatparrani seat in the 2007 Uttar Pradesh Legislative Assembly election.
 He obtained 2,028 votes.